-In Synchronous data transfer, the sending and receiving units are enabled with same clock signal.
-It is possible between two units when each of them knows the behavior of the other.
+In Synchronous Data Transfer, the sending and receiving units are enabled with the same clock signal.
+It is possible between two units when each of them knows the behaviour of the other.
 The master performs a sequence of instructions for data transfer in a predefined order.
 All these actions are synchronized with the common clock.
 The master is designed to supply the data at a time when the slave is definitely ready for it.

 Usually, the master will introduce sufficient delay to take into account the slow response of the slave, without any request from the slave.
-The master does not expect any acknowledgement signal from the slave, when a data is sent by the master to the slave.
-Similarly, when a data from the slave is read by the master, neither the slave informs that the data has been placed on the data bus nor the master acknowledges that the data has been read.
+The master does not expect any acknowledgement signal from the slave when data is sent by the master to the slave.
+Similarly, when data from the slave is read by the master, neither the slave informs that the data has been placed on the data bus nor the master acknowledges that the data has been read.

-Both the master and slave performs their own task of transferring data at designed clock period.
-Since both devices know the behavior (response time) of each other, no difficulty arises.
-Prior to transferring data, the master must logically select the slave either by sending slave’s address or sending “device select” signal to the slave.
-But there are no acknowledgement signal from the slave to master if device is selected.
+Both the master and slave perform their own task of transferring data at a designed clock period.
+Since both devices know the behaviour (response time) of each other, no difficulty arises.
+Prior to transferring data, the master must logically select the slave either by sending the slave’s address or sending a “device select” signal to the slave.
+But there is no acknowledgement signal from the slave to the master if the device is selected.

-- The slave does not generate acknowledge signal, though it obeys the timing rules as per the protocol set by the master or system designer.
+- The slave does not generate an acknowledge signal, though it obeys the timing rules as per the protocol set by the master or system designer.

 - If the slave operates at a slow speed, the master will be idle for some time during data transfer and vice versa.